louspringer/ontology-framework/docs/namespace_recovery_plan.md

 | REQ-002 | Implement namespace validation in CI/CD | HIGH |
 | REQ-003 | Document namespace standards | MEDIUM |

+## Validation Requirements

+The following validation requirements are enforced for all namespace and ontology artifacts:
+- **Syntax Validation:** All Turtle files must be valid according to rdflib.
+- **Prefix Validation:** All prefixes must be declared, used, unique, and point to reachable IRIs.
+No relative or malformed prefixes/IRIs are allowed.
+- **SHACL/OWL Conformance:** All ontologies must pass SHACL and OWL reasoning checks.
+- **Triple-store Consistency:** Every declared prefix IRI must correspond to a named graph in GraphDB.
+- **Automated Correction:** The validation pipeline can auto-correct relative/malformed prefixes/IRIs in a non-destructive, brownfield-safe manner.
+- **Test Coverage:** Every validation rule must have associated test cases.
+- **CI/CD Enforcement:** Validation is enforced in pre-commit and CI/CD workflows.
+- **Traceability:** All requirements are versioned and traceable to `guidance.ttl`.

+See [Validation Procedures](../docs/validation_procedures.md) and the CLI/MCP tool documentation for details.

 ## Validation Criteria

 | Metric | Success Threshold |